 Yes, you can.
 You can substitute soy sauce in this recipe.
 Most soy sauces are made from wheat, soybeans, salt, and water and contain gluten.
 Soy sauces made from rice are gluten-free.

-Other alternatives are Tamari sauces not made from wheat and coconut amino sauce, a dark-colored sauce made from the sap of the coconut plant and tastes like soy sauce but is slightly sweeter.
+Other alternatives are Tamari sauces not made from wheat and coconut amino sauce, a dark-colored sauce made from the sap of the coconut plant that tastes like soy sauce but is slightly sweeter.

 Storage & prep ahead

 Before serving, you can take them out and reheat them in the microwave.
 You can also reheat it in a pan, allowing the sauce to bubble.
-Either do not reduce the sauce a lot before you refrigerate it, or if it thickens a lot, you can add a splash of water to thin it down and let it simmer for a minute.
+Do not reduce the sauce a lot before you refrigerate it; if it thickens a lot, you can add a splash of water to thin it down and let it simmer for a minute.

 The benefit of not using skinless chicken thighs is that reheating does not make the skin soggy.
 The skinless chicken will taste just as well the second time too.